boucadair/simple-ipfix-fixes/draft-ietf-opsawg-ipfix-fixes.md

 This document requests IANA to create a new registry entitled "ipv6ExtensionHeaders Bits" under the IANA IPFIX registry group {{IANA-IPFIX}}.

-When a new code is assigned to an IPv6 EH in {{IANA-EH}}, a free bit is selected by IANA for this EH from "ipv6ExtensionHeaders Bits" registry and the registry is updated with the details that mirror the assigned EH.
+When a new code is assigned to an IPv6 EH in {{IANA-EH}}, the next available free bit is selected by IANA for this EH from "ipv6ExtensionHeaders Bits" registry and the registry is updated with the details that mirror the assigned EH.
 The "Label" mirrors the "keyword" of an EH as indicated in {{IANA-Protocols}}, while the "Protocol Number" mirrors the "Protocol Number" in {{IANA-EH}}.
 IANA is requested to add the following note to {{IANA-EH}}:

 > Note:
-: When a new code is assigned to an IPv6 Extension Header, a free bit in [NEW_IPFIX_IPv6EH_SUBREGISTRY] is selected for this new Extension Header. >>[NEW_IPFIX_IPv6EH_SUBREGISTRY] is updated accordingly.
+: When a new code is assigned to an IPv6 Extension Header, the next available free bit in [NEW_IPFIX_IPv6EH_SUBREGISTRY] is selected for this new Extension Header. >>[NEW_IPFIX_IPv6EH_SUBREGISTRY] is updated accordingly.
 Modifications to existing registrations must be mirrored in [NEW_IPFIX_IPv6EH_SUBREGISTRY].

 > Note to the RFC Editor: Please replace [NEW_IPFIX_IPv6EH_SUBREGISTRY] with the link used by IANA for this new registry.